 Prof. Oleson's research focuses on ancient technology, particularly ships, harbours, and water-supply systems.
-He has published 11 books and over 70 articles and chapters in the areas of maritime archaeology, ancient technology, the Roman Near East, Etruscan tombs, numismatic art and related subjects.
-His most recent books are Oxford Handbook of Engineering and Technology in the Classical World.
+He has published 12 books and over 95 articles and chapters in the areas of maritime archaeology, ancient technology, the Roman Near East, Etruscan tombs, numismatic art and related subjects.
+His most recent books are Building for Eternity: The History and Technology of Roman Concrete Engineering in the Sea (Oxford: Oxbow Press, 2014; Editor and co-author), Humayma Excavation Project, vol. 1 (Boston, ASOR, 2010) and vol. 2 (Boston: ASOR, 2014, co-author), Oxford Handbook of Engineering and Technology in the Classical World.
 Oxford: Oxford University Press, 2008 (865 pp., 150 illus.; editor), Deep-Water Shipwrecks off Skerki Bank: The 1997 Survey.
 Journal of Roman Archaeology, Suppl.
 58. Portsmouth R.I., 2004 (224 pp., 228 illus.; co-author), and Greek and Roman Technology: A Sourcebook.
 London: Routledge, 1997 (xxiv + 624 pp.; co-author), and several long chapters in Handbook of Ancient Water Technology (Leiden: Brill, 1999).

 Prof. Oleson has directed or participated in underwater excavations at a number of Roman harbour sites in Italy and Israel, and between 1986 and 2006 he directed excavations at the site of Humayma, ancient Hawara, a small caravan stop in Jordan's southern desert.
 Since 2001 he has co-directed the Roman Hydraulic Concrete Study (ROMACONS), which has taken cores of concrete from Roman maritime structures around the Mediterranean for engineering analysis.
 He is also a member of the team of archaeologists that used a nuclear submarine and remotely operated vehicles to survey and excavate deep water Roman shipwrecks at Skerki Bank in the Mediterranean in 1997.